ryohei20arisu-beep/border-game-checkpoints/log-3.md

 But not all fragments belong here.
 Some slipped into a place where *essays live*.
-A place designed for longer reflections.
+A place designed for longer reflections and has a difficulty level name.

 If you can trace me by this name — **@ryohei20arisu** —
 you’ll find the writings I left behind.